 5.6.1 Description

-In order to support the necessary procedures regarding to PIN, e.g. communication between PINEs, PINE/PEGC/PEMC discovery, authorization for PINE/PEGC/PEMC, etc. necessary policy/parameters configuration are needed.
+In order to support the necessary procedures regarding to PIN, e.g. communication between PINEs, PINE/PEGC/PEMC discovery, authorization for PINE/PEGC/PEMC, necessary policy/parameters configuration are needed.

 The following aspects will be studied:

-- Whether and How the PIN related policy and parameter(s) identified in the other KIs for PIN discovery, PINE discovery, authentication/authorization for PINE and PIN communication are configured to the PEMC, PEGC and PINE.
+- Whether and how the PIN related policy and parameter(s) identified in the other KIs for PIN discovery, PINE discovery, authentication/authorization for PINE and PIN communication are configured to the PEMC, PEGC and PINE.

 - Whether and how 5GC supports provisioning of configuration information to PEGC for access control.